ALP-RBHS FAQs

 -

-Approximately 25 individuals will be selected for participation in any given year.
+Approximately 20 individuals will be selected for participation in each track per year.

 -

-Nominations for participation in ALP-RBHS can be submitted by deans, directors, chairs, or other senior administrative leaders who see potential for greater leadership in the nominee.
+Nominations for participation in ALP-RH can be submitted by supervisors, deans, directors, chairs, or other senior administrative leaders who see potential for greater leadership in the nominee.
 Senior leaders may nominate more than one individual.
-Once nominated, the faculty administrator will need to complete the online form to be considered.
+Once nominated, the nominee will need to complete an online application to be considered.

 -